Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 ## Reprogramming in the Completed Rubber Band Gun

 ### RBG_SciFi.ino
-Take the clear acrylic cover off, **pull back the barrel/solenoid assembly** as if loading, turn the RBG power on, plug in the Arduino NANO USB connector to your computer, and program.
+Take the clear acrylic cover off, **pull back the barrel/solenoid/motor assembly** as if loading, turn the RBG power on, plug in the Arduino NANO USB connector to your computer, and program.
 Reverse to disconnect.

-NOTE: when the RBG power is on while the USB connector is connected, it continuously resets and pulses the solenoid at an interval of about 1.5 seconds.
-This might eventually damage the solenoid or its circuitry, so it is important to pull back the barrel/solenoid assembly before powering on.
+NOTE: when the RBG power is on while the USB connector is connected and periodically resetting the Arduino, it continuously resets and pulses the solenoid/motor circuit at an interval of about 1.5 seconds.
+This might eventually damage the solenoid/motor or its circuitry, so it is important to pull back the barrel/solenoid/motor assembly before powering on.

-NOTE: The reason I suggest powering on the RBG while programming so the entire RBG is not being powered through our inexpensive clone Arduino Nano.
+NOTE: The reason I suggest powering on the RBG while programming is so that the entire RBG is not being powered through our inexpensive clone Arduino Nano.

 ### Sounds
 Take the clear acrylic cover off, turn the RBG power off, hold the YX5200 on the far end while pushing the SD card in and releasing.
 The SD card should pop out partway; remove it.
 Connect the SD card to your PC (typically using a USB adaptor) and use the instructions for copyem.py described in https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/YX5200.md.
 Eject the SD card from your PC, hold the YX5200 on the far end while pushing the SD card back in until it clicks.
 The SD card should stay almost all the way in.
 Put the clear acrylic cover back on.